Utopia (band): Utopia

 The follow-up self-titled LP Utopia (1982) was the band's first album for Network and spread 15 tracks across an LP and a bonus unlisted EP.
 In addition, a video album was released.
 During this time Elektra/Asylum records decided to move their offices from New York to Los Angeles.
 During the consolidation they decided to cut Network Records out of its distribution causing the label to fold and left Utopia without label support once again.
 Utopia then signed a three-album deal with Passport Records, then a subsidiary of Jem Records.

 The band's final two albums Oblivion (1984) and POV (1985) were neither commercially successful nor critically well-received, partly because the Passport label on which they were issued folded.
-After issuing the compilation Trivia in 1986, which included tracks from their previous three LPs plus two previously released outtakes, Utopia called it quits.
+After issuing the compilation Trivia in 1986, which included tracks from their previous three LPs plus two newly recorded tracks, Utopia split up.

 Rundgren had a successful solo career before, during, and after Utopia, as did his bandmates, although to more modest levels.
 Powell toured with David Bowie for the live album Stage, and previously worked as protégé for Robert Moog.
 Powell's solo album Air Pocket was voted No. 1 in 1980 by Keyboard Magazine, but after the demise of Utopia he had to give up performing for some time due to Repetitive Strain Injury (RSI).
 Prior to Utopia, Wilcox recorded the Rundgren-produced War Babies album and toured with Hall and Oates.
 Wilcox was the senior composer and sound designer for NBC Universal Television from 1999 to 2005, and wrote and programmed "We Connect", the No. 1 dance hit for artist Stacey Q. He continues to write and produce for television, film and artists with his company Willie Wilcox Music.
 Wilcox composed the ringwalk music used by the boxer, Manny Pacquiao.
 Bassist Kasim Sulton issued a solo LP in 1982, which contained the Canadian top 40 hit "Don't Break My Heart", and has toured as a band leader for Meat Loaf, and performed with Joan Jett and the Blackhearts, Scandal, Hall and Oates, Blue Öyster Cult, and others.